wb14123/blog/jekyll/_posts/2018-09-02-The-Things-You-Need-to-Know-When-Using-Apache-Sentry.markdown

 ## How to Configure Sentry Policy

-When I start learning to use Sentry, the configuration of authorization policy confused me a log.
+When I start learning to use Sentry, the configuration of authorization policy confused me a lot.
 I thought it would be like [Apache Ranger](https://ranger.apache.org/) to have a centralized web UI or at least provide some CLI tool.
 But it turns out that's not the case.
 And more confusing, there are two ways to configure Sentry polices: one is file based, which is like a centralized way to configure Sentry policy but is deprecated.
 Another way is to configure polices from other service, which you will not even notice the exist of Sentry.

 ### Use Policy File